How do I apply for an apprenticeship?

 Together we will work with you to determine your career ambitions and help you to identify the skills, strengths and experience your target employers will be looking for.

 Our free advice service will help you:

-- Explain the different levels of apprenticeships and how they work
+- Explain the various levels of apprenticeships and how they work

 - Identify local opportunities suited to you

 - Help you understand your current skills and strengths

 - Help you to develop the skills employers want

 - Open doors to useful volunteering and work experience opportunities to enable you to add a new experience to your CV

 - Help you to write a winning application